Minerals Technologies raises Amcol bid for second time

 (Reuters) - Minerals Technologies Inc (MTX.N) raised its offer for U.S. minerals and materials group Amcol International Corp ACO.N for the second time, valuing the company at $1.46 billion.

-Minerals Technologies hiked its offer by about 6 percent to $45 per share after rival bidder, France’s Imerys S.A.
-(IMTP.PA), raised its bid.
+Minerals Technologies hiked its offer by about 6 percent to $45 per share after AMCOL agreed to be bought by rival bidder France’s Imerys S.A.
+(IMTP.PA) for $42.75 per share last week.

-Amcol shares rose more than 5 percent to $46.75 in early trade on Monday.
+AMCOL on Monday said it continued to recommend the transaction with Imersys to its stockholders, but said the revised offer from Mineral Technologies could be considered a superior proposal.

-Amcol, which owns large reserves of mineral bentonite used in the construction and energy industries, has already agreed to Imerys’s sweetened takeover offer.
+AMCOL, which owns large reserves of mineral bentonite used in the construction and energy industries, is incorporated in Delaware, where public companies are typically required to accept the highest offer in a deal.

 Minerals Technologies, which produces calcium carbonate, used to whiten everything from paper to talc, maintained that a deal would immediately add to earnings on closing, expected in the first half of 2014.